Saranda: land of seven hundred hills

 … crossing villages and mining plants …

-… towards the sunset view point, Kiriburu.
-We spent some time in a local market …
+… towards the sunset viewpoint, Kiriburu.
+We spent some time in the local market …

 Sunset was expected on that day near 5.15 pm.
 So, everyone was busy gossiping or taking frantic selfies.